 |60 and over

-However as the majority of our workforce is predominantly female this skews the data to show that they are the higher proportion of workers across each age category compared to males, with the exception of the 60 and over age group.
+However, as the majority of our workforce is predominantly female (70%) the data is skewed as it shows that women are the higher proportion of workers across each age category compared to males, with the exception of the 60 and over age group in full time employment.

-In addition to the above age profile of the workforce, and using the same methodology as applied by the ONS, the gender pay gap has been broken down by age and full-time/part-time hours.
-In accordance with the ONS data, full time hours has been classed as 30 hours or more.
+In addition to the above age profile, using the same methodology as applied by the ONS, the gender pay gap has been broken down by age and full-time/part-time hours.
+In accordance with the ONS data, full time hours have been classed as 30 hours or more.
 The Gender pay gap by age full-time/part-time is based on the median salary within each data category (as per the ONS data) and uses a separate calculation for part time and full time per age range.

 |16 to 21